luapower/ui0/ui.md

 ## The `ui` module/singleton

 The `ui` singleton is a thin facade over [nw]'s app singleton.
-It manages the app's runtime settings, behavior, events and resources.
+It manages the app's runtime settings, behavior, events and global resources.

 -------------------------------------- ---------------------------------------
 __native properties__